The 10 Worst Small Towns In New Hampshire For 2025

 • High Crime

-We looked at cities with populations between 1,000 and 5,000 people, of which, there were a lot - 41 to be exact.
+We looked at cities with populations between 1,000 and 5,000 people, of which there were many – 39 to be exact.

-Additional note: We get the crime numbers from the FBI, which gets its crime numbers from the cities themselves.
+We get the crime numbers from the FBI, which gets them from the cities.
 Dropout numbers are based on the adult population, not just the current graduation rates of teenagers.

 There You Have It – The Worst Small Towns In New Hampshire